nh2/nixos-ami-building/README.md

 This prints to stdout the path to a subdir of the dir containing the AMI (you have to strip the last 2 dirs off it to get to the `.vhd` file's dir).

-The inner `nix-build` builts `nixos-generators` itself, and then we invoke its `nixos-generate` binary.
+The inner `nix-build` builds `nixos-generators` itself, and then we invoke its `nixos-generate` binary.
 It picks up our `nixos/configuration.nix` by file naming conventions.